willastro/ENIIGMA-fitting-tool/doc/Examples.rst

     :alt: alternate text
     :figclass: align-center

-    GA evolution check for the best combination.
+    Figure 5: GA evolution check for the best combination.

 The population evolution can also be check over the generations and fitness function as follows:
 ::